 Rates and mechanisms of chemical reactions, treatment of data, steady state and unsteady behavior predictions of mechanisms, prediction of rate constants and activation barriers.
 Introduction to catalysis.
 Catalysis by solvents, metals, organometallics, acids, enzymes, semiconductors.
 Same as CHEM 582.
 Prerequisite: An undergraduate course in chemical kinetics.

 Introduction to the behavior of molecules adsorbed on solid surfaces; the structure of surfaces and adsorbate layers.
 The bonding of molecules to surfaces; adsorbate phase transitions; trapping and sticking of molecules on surfaces.
 An introduction to surface reactions; kinetics of surface reactions.
 A review of principles of chemical reactivity; reactivity trends on surfaces; prediction of rates and mechanisms of reactions on metals, semiconductors, and insulators.
 Same as CHEM 586.
 Prerequisite: CHEM 444.

 Required of all graduate students whose major is Chemical and Biomolecular Engineering.
-Approved for letter and S/U grading.
+1 graduate hour.
+No professional credit.
+Approved for S/U grading only.
+May be repeated.
 Prerequisite: CHBE 422.